tonethar/IGM-330-Fall-2018/weekly/week-05A-notes.md

 ## III.
 Presentation
-- What makes for an effective audio visualization?
+- **What makes for an effective audio visualization?**
   - there should be an analogous relationship between the sound data and what people are seeing on the screen - drawing should not be random like our "screen savers" at the beginning on the semester were.
 Can you instead help your viewer **learn** about sound & music by making new connections, and seeing new patterns, such as:
     - visualizing the "beat"
     - human voices fall into the lower frequencies
     - electronic instruments have a different "shape" than natural instruments
   - have a good "starting state" to your visualization - the controls should be pre-set to where the visualization has a pleasing state when the user first opens it.
 Here's a good example of this: https://mcs2515.github.io/Magical_Visualizer/#
-  - don't bore the user - have the visualization periodically change in major ways, automatically
+  - don't bore the user - have the visualization periodically change in major ways, automatically.
+Here's an example: http://igm.rit.edu/~acjvks/courses/2015-fall/330/demos/p1-demo/web-audio-example.html
   - give the user controls (sliders, check boxes, pull downs) to effect the visualization
+- Other tips:
+  - on project 1,

 ## IV.
 Demo
 - Today's demo, where we add multiple controllable audio effect nodes to a previous demos, is stepped through here: [demo-more-web-audio.md](https://github.com/tonethar/IGME-330-Master/blob/master/notes/demo-more-web-audio.md)